José Francisco Chaves

-José Francisco Chaves (June 27, 1833 - November 26, 1904) was a nineteenth-century military leader, politician, lawyer and rancher from the New Mexico Territory.
+José Francisco Chaves Perea (June 27, 1833 - November 26, 1904) was a nineteenth-century military leader, politician, lawyer and rancher from the New Mexico Territory.

 Biography

 Family

 José Francisco Chaves was born on June 27, 1833, in Los Padillas, New Mexico (then in the Departmento de Nuevo México of the United Mexican States) in what is now Bernalillo County, near Albuquerque, New Mexico.
 His father was Don Mariano Chaves and his mother Dolores Perea was the daughter of Don Pedro Jose Perea of Bernalillo.
 She later married Dr. Henry Connelly, who became Territorial New Mexico governor during the Civil War.
 José's father, Don Mariano Chaves, was chief of staff under Governor Manuel Armijo in the revolution of 1837 and inspector general of all the military forces of New Mexico.
 Don Mariano later served as pro-tem governor under Mexican rule in the absence of governor Armijo.
 José Francisco was a paternal grandson of Don Francisco Xavier Chávez, the first Governor (1822–1823) of the Departmento de Nuevo México under the independent First Mexican Empire shortly after Mexican War of Independence from Spain ended in 1821.
 José was also a first cousin of Francisco Perea and of Pedro Perea.
 His daughter, Dolores Elizabeth "Lola" Chávez de Armijo, is noted for her successful fight to keep her job as state librarian after Governor William C. McDonald attempted to remove her on the basis that she was a woman.